 Here, we speak to Laura Clark RD ( @menopause.dietitian ), a Registered Dietitian specialising in perimenopause, about how to eat differently, what supplements can support our health and what to avoid.

 What should I eat during the perimenopause?

 Dubious nutrition-based Instagram posts would have us believe that there are specific superfoods that can ‘cure’ our perimenopausal symptoms.
-Unfortunately, it’s not quite that simple, says Laura : “Instead of pinpointing particular foods as ‘bad’ or ‘good’, we need to pull back and look at our diet as a whole.”
+Unfortunately, it’s not quite that simple and there's no set perimenopause diet, says Laura : “Instead of pinpointing particular foods as ‘bad’ or ‘good’, we need to pull back and look at our diet as a whole.”

 Look for balance